ben-aaron188/textwash/README.md

 # Textwash

+**UPDATE: Textwash is now available for Dutch!
+See below for details of how you can run the Dutch anonymization model.**

 Textwash is an automated text anonymisation tool written in Python.
 The tool can be used to anonymise unstructured text data.
 To achieve this, Textwash identifies and extracts personally-identifiable information (e.g., names, dates) from text and replaces the identified entities with a generic identifier (e.g., Jane Doe is replaced with PERSON_FIRSTNAME_1 PERSON_LASTNAME_1).

 ## Why is this software special?